lucasnantonio/lucasnantonio.github.io/src/posts/personal/goldenart.md

 ## Problems with the old version

-The client and I walked through the old website together and listed main issues that needed a fix.
+The client and I walked through the old website together and listed the main issues that needed a fix.
 Visually, they felt like the website was too dark, and that functionally it was clunky, had many bugs, and was hard to maintain and update.
 The product pages opened in a lightbox, which made it difficult for users to save and share specific pages.
 Also, the website was not responsive, which increased a high mobile bounce rate.

 ![The old website](../../images/golden-art/golden-art-old.png)